 You can study PhD programmes in Philosophy on campus or by distance learning.
 Please note that if you are studying with us by distance learning, there is a compulsory annual visit to campus (every two years for part-time PhD students) - see our distance learning webpage which includes frequently asked questions about distance learning to find out more.

 All PhD candidates are provided with regular meetings with the members of their supervisory committee.
-The principal role of these meetings is to guide candidates through the process of conceiving, researching and writing their dissertations.
+The principal role of these meetings is to guide candidates through the process of conceiving, researching and writing their thesis.
 In addition, the departmental Director of Research Students will function as an academic advisor, providing general academic assistance and guidance.
-And you will also be given a departmental Mentor to assist with pastoral care and more practical issues.
-Additional research training is available and you will be provided with office space and computer, printing and copying facilities.

-You are also encouraged to attend a weekly PG Research Seminar and the regular meetings of the Department's Philosophy Society, and Staff Seminar, as well as to apply for funds to attend and participate in graduate conferences.
+You are also encouraged to attend our weekly Postgraduate Research Seminar and the regular meetings of the Department's Philosophy Society, and Staff Work-in-Progress Seminar.
+We also encourage you to apply for funds to attend and participate in graduate conferences.

-If you are interested in our postgraduate research programmes in Philosophy, please have a look at our research areas and contact the departmental Director of Research Admissions (Professor Scott Sturgeon, firstname.lastname@example.org), for advice on formulating your research proposal.
+If you are interested in our postgraduate research programmes in Philosophy, please have a look at our research areas and contact the departmental Director of Research Admissions, Dr Maja Spener for advice on formulating your research proposal.